muratk3n/thirdwave/en/README.md

 in a concillatory / neutral state to both itself, Israel and eachother?

-Cant just do out-of-the-ordinary for the fuck of it, or just for tactics.
+We cant just do the "out-of-the-ordinary" for the eff of it, or for tactics.
 There needs to be some strategic sense to it all.

 "But isn't an outsider like Trump a good thing bcz he did the untried,